 Direct-to-consumer golf clubs, those not sold via traditional retail outlets, are quickly gobbling up more and more market share.
 By offering free over-the-phone fittings to try to help golfers find the right clubs for their style of swing, companies like PXG are seriously disrupting what has long been a limited marketplace.

 But PXG and other brands like Stix Golf wouldn’t get very far if their products didn’t perform.
-And the PXG 0311 GEN6 is most definitely a gamer.
+And the latest version of PXG’s 0311 fairway wood, the Black Ops, is most definitely a gamer.

 Best Budget Direct-to-Consumer Fairway Wood: Stix Golf

-When I first tested out Stix Golf late last year, I wasn’t expecting much.
+When I first tested out Stix Golf, I wasn’t expecting much.
 But for the price?
 The clubs absolutely blew me away.
 A full set of legitimate clubs for under a grand?

 That’s a deal.